Piano Concerto (Burgmüller)

 The Piano Concerto Op.
-1 in F-sharp minor is a concerto for piano and orchestra written by Norbert Burgmüller in the years 1828–1829.
-It premiered on 14 January in 1830 and was performed by Burgmüller himself at the piano.
+1 in F-sharp minor is a concerto for piano and orchestra written by Norbert Burgmüller in 1828–1829.
+It premiered on 14 January 1830 and was performed by Burgmüller at the piano.

 Because of the early accidental death of Burgmüller at the age of 26 – he drowned in a spa in Aachen most likely due to an epileptic seizure – it is his only piano concerto.